yassineidrissi/yassineidrissi/README.md

 **About me**

-- 💼 industrial thermal engineering and renewable energy at [lho](http🇧🇫)
+- 💼 industrial thermal engineering and renewable energy at [sherpq-engenring](http🇧🇫)

 - 📈 Built github-readme-stats, verlyjs and more, **50m+** hits • **31K** stars on GitHub